-Andy recently wrote a brief article entitled 10 Bad Project Warning Signs, and it is spot-on.
+Years ago, I read a brief article entitled 10 Bad Project Warning Signs by design authority Andy Budd.
 Reading the article, I felt as though Andy had opened his mouth and my words came out – I identified with his article that strongly.
 I feel that Andy’s piece makes an excellent prequel to my own article about the 11 Clients You Need to Fire Right Now.
 Follow Andy’s advice and you’ll avoid these kind of clients altogether.

 Alright, enough gushing – let me quote the 10 top-level points of Andy’s article.
 You can read it yourself to get the finer details.

 1. The project needs to be done in an incredibly short space of time, due to a fixed deadline.